cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/1 - SQL injection.md

 ```
 - ![[Pasted image 20250104153032.png]]

-We cansee that we can bypass the login in this way and we have the sql injection.
+We can see that we can bypass the login in this way and we have the sql injection.

-This is a blind injection because it only changes the behavior of the application but doesn't give us any data from the db.
+**==This is a blind injection because it only changes the behavior of the application but doesn't give us any data from the db.==**

 So in this case we can extract data from the db with `yes or no` responses.